Fyssion/zupplin/.github/CONTRIBUTING.md

 # Contributing to Zupplin

-Thank you for taking the time to contribute.
-It improves the project substantially.
+Thank you for taking the time to contribute and help out.
+While this is a toy project, I still appreciate all contributions.

 The following are guidelines for contributing to the project.